 A. General Requirements.
-This section establishes rules governing uses, structures, lots, and such elements as sings, landscape, and parking that were legally established before the approval of this Zoning Ordinance but that do not conform to one or more requirements of this Ordinance.
+This section establishes rules governing uses, structures, signs, and lots that were legally established before the creation of this Ordinance but that do not conform to one or more requirements of this Ordinance.

 - (1) Authority to Continue.
 Nonconforming uses, structures, and lots that legally existed on INSERT MONTH DAY 2023, or that become nonconforming after an amendment to this Ordinance may be continued only in accordance with the provisions of this section. - (2) Determination of Nonconforming Status.
 The burden of establishing that a nonconformance is a legal nonconformity is the responsibility the owner of the nonconformity. - (3) Repairs and Maintenance.
-Incidental repairs and normal maintenance of nonconformities is permitted unless such repairs increase the extent of the nonconformance or are otherwise specifically prohibited by this Ordinance.
+Incidental repairs and normal maintenance of nonconformities is permitted unless such repairs increase the extent of the nonconformance or are otherwise prohibited by this Ordinance.
 Nothing in this section shall be construed to prevent structures from being structurally strengthened or restored to a safe condition, in accordance with an official order of a public official. - (4) Change of Tenancy or Ownership.
 A nonconformance is not affected by changes of tenancy, ownership or management. - (5) The rRegulations of Chapter 50 shall be met in the following circumstances. - (a) Change in Use.
 The use nonconformance exception ends when a change of use will result in a fifty (50) percent or greater change in capacity or intensity, such as an increase in gross floor area, seating, or residential units. - (b) Change in Structure.
 The structural nonconformance exception ends when the associated structure is modified to change the gross floor area by fifty (50) percent or more.

 B. Nonconforming Uses.
-Nonconforming uses were legally established but no longer comply with the use regulations of the Zone District in which they are located.
+Nonconforming uses are those uses that were legally established but no longer comply with the use regulations of the zone district in which they are located.
 The following rules apply to nonconforming uses: